core-wg/oscore/draft-ietf-core-object-security.md

    - Default is DTLS-type replay protection with a window size of 32 ({{RFC6347}})

 All input parameters need to be known to and agreed on by both endpoints, but the replay window may be different in the two endpoints.
-The replay window type and size is used by the client in the processing of the Request-Tag {{I-D.ietf-core-echo-request-tag}}.
 How the input parameters are pre-established, is application specific.
 The OSCORE profile of the ACE framework may be used to establish the necessary input parameters ({{I-D.ietf-ace-oscore-profile}}), or a key exchange protocol such as the TLS/DTLS handshake ({{I-D.mattsson-ace-tls-oscore}}).

 ### Derivation of Sender Key, Recipient Key, and Common IV